zalyoung/gitlab-handbook/content/handbook/tools-and-tips/ai/gitlab-duo.md

 ## Tips

 GitLab Duo Chat can answer many questions about GitLab, programming languages, technology and more.
 Use it for your advantage, and practice how to ask questions and create follow-up conversations, instead of opening multiple browser search tabs.
+Explore, experiment, and iterate on chat prompts and responses.
 Learn more in the blog post [10 best practices for AI-powered GitLab Duo Chat](https://about.gitlab.com/blog/2024/04/02/10-best-practices-for-using-ai-powered-gitlab-duo-chat/).

 If you are using GitLab Duo to write code, dive into the blog post [Top tips for efficient AI-powered Code Suggestions with GitLab Duo](https://about.gitlab.com/blog/2024/06/11/top-tips-for-efficient-ai-powered-code-suggestions-with-gitlab-duo/).

 Explore the use cases in this handbook page for GitLab team members and co-creators.
 More use cases and workflows are documented in the [GitLab Duo documentation](https://docs.gitlab.com/ee/user/gitlab_duo/).